Today’s workplace is experiencing a shift. Employee recognition is no longer a nice to have, but a firm need to have.

 07. Recognize special efforts with a surprise treat

-Everyone loves to be surprised with a form of gratitude.
+Everyone loves to be surprised by a form of gratitude.
 And sometimes gratitude in the form of food is the best way to go!

 08. Celebrate Employee Appreciation Day